 As Long Beach drug crimes defense attorney Neil Shouse11 explains:

-“One of the most successful legal defenses to Health & Safety Code 11366 charges is that there is no compelling evidence that defendant’s behavior met the legal definition of the crime.
+“One of the most successful legal defenses to Health & Safety Code 11366 charges is that there is no compelling evidence beyond a reasonable doubt that defendant’s behavior met the legal definition of the crime.
 Under HS 11366 the prosecutor must prove that:

 - the defendant was not the only one using drugs in the drug house, and